CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-03.md

    );
    ```

-1. You can insert 50 rows of data into the Sales table.
-Below is an example that generates random sales data:
+1. You can insert 50 rows of data into the `Sales` table.
+Below is an example that generates sales data:

     ```
     DECLARE @i INT = 1;